PatrickBig/the-grid/docs/Creating-Query-Runners.md

 ### Define the runner

-For this exercise we will create an example runner that will produce some results by reading a text file in the following format:
+For this exercise we will create an example runner that will produce some results by connect to a fictional database engine, run a query against it and return the results.

 First lets setup our base class and inherit from `QueryRunnerBase`.